eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/create-your-first-microservice-javascript.md

 #### iofog.wsMessageConnection()

-Next, we have to connect to the ioFog _message channel_ via WebSocket.
-This is where we'll receive any messages routed to this microservice from another.
+Next, you have to connect to the ioFog _message channel_ via WebSocket.
+This is where you'll receive any messages routed to this microservice from another.

-Under the hood, communication is brokered by our [Router](../getting-started/architecture.html#router) and messages are routed according to that microservice's route settings on the Controller.
+Under the hood, communication is brokered by your [Router](../getting-started/architecture.html#router) and messages are routed according to that microservice's route settings on the Controller.

 ```js
 iofog.wsMessageConnection(onMessageConnectionOpen, {